Kjetil Rekdal: Vålerenga

-Rekdal has proven himself a successful coach, leading Vålerenga from relegation in 2001, and famously weeping as his team avoided relegation the following year and back into position as one of the dominating clubs in the Tippeligaen.
-In 2004, he led the team to second place, losing the first place on goal difference to Rosenborg, and in 2005, his team finally won the league for the first time in 21 years, ending Rosenborg's 13-year reign as champions of Norway. along the way receiving legend-status in the club, partly due to the fact that he refused an offer of a six-digit coaching salary in order to help the club financially.
+Rekdal has proven himself a successful coach, leading Vålerenga from relegation in 2001 and famously weeping as his team avoided relegation the following year and back into position as one of the dominating clubs in the Tippeligaen.
+In 2004, he led the team to second place, losing the first place on goal difference to Rosenborg, and in 2005, his team finally won the league for the first time in 21 years, ending Rosenborg's 13-year reign as champions of Norway.
+Along the way, he received legend status in the club, partly due to the fact that he refused an offer of a six-digit coaching salary in order to help the club financially.

 Lierse

 Rekdal resigned as coach at Vålerenga on 21 August 2006, following a string of poor results.
 He was appointed manager of his former club Lierse on 21 November 2006.
 When he arrived at the club, Lierse lay bottom of the table with only two points in fifteen matches.
 At the end of the season, they ended up with 26 points and avoided direct relegation.
 In the play-offs, Lierse only managed to win three of their six matches and were relegated to the Second Division after all.